-- (i) Trade debtors are non-interest bearing and generally on 30 day terms. - (ii) Sundry debtors and other receivables are non-interest bearing and have repayment terms between 30 and 90 days. - (iii) Related party receivables are non-interest bearing and are on 30 day terms. - (b) Debtors over 90 days have been provided for as a doubtful debt.
+- (i) Trade debtors are non-interest bearing and generally on 30 day terms. - (ii) Sundry debtors and other receivables are non-interest bearing and have repayment terms between 30 and 90 days. - (iii) Related party receivables are non-interest bearing and are on 30 day terms. - (b) Debtors over 90 days have been provided for as a doubtful debt excluding those which has been subsequently received after 31 October 2023.